apache/druid/docs/api-reference/supervisor-api.md

 #### Sample request

-The following example shows how to retrieve the reindexing timeline for a compaction supervisor with the name `my_datasource`.
+The following example shows how to retrieve the reindexing timeline for a compaction supervisor for the datasource `my_datasource`.
+Note that compaction supervisor IDs follow the pattern `autocompact__<datasource>`.

 <Tabs>